scottwillmoore/dotfiles/README.md

 ![Screenshot of my personal dotfiles](screenshot.png)

 These are my personal dotfiles for Windows and Linux.
+It currently includes configurations for:

 -   Bash
 -   Git